 How is VPI diagnosed?

 A child can be referred to our VPI clinic.
 As part of the evaluation process, our team’s ear, nose and throat doctor works with our speech-language pathologist and craniofacial plastic surgeon to perform a procedure called nasendoscopy.
 A small flexible fiberoptic scope is inserted into the child’s nose.
 This allows them to see how the muscles in the throat are working while a child is talking.
 The image helps the team decide on treatment recommendations.

 How is VPI treated?

 Our VPI team will review what is found on the test and talk with the family about the best approach to correct VPI.
-These approaches may include surgery, speech therapy, or use of a special mouth appliance to help the palate move in a way to obtain better speech.
+These approaches may include:

 Children with cleft palate, just like all children, may also have other speech problems not directly related to their clefts.
 These issues may include other errors in speech sounds, problems with speech timing and coordination, and voice and language disorders.
 A craniofacial speech-language pathologist can help identify these issues and make appropriate recommendations for therapy and further evaluation.